asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 Both `GetSmartBulbGrain` extention method and `SmartBulbGrainClient` class were generated by `Proto.Cluster.Codegen`.

-Mind, that `smartBulbGrainClient` is a client for a _specific_ grain, in this case a smart bulb that's located in the kitchen.
+Mind, that `smartBulbGrainClient` is a client for a _specific_ grain, in this case, a smart bulb that's located in the kitchen.

 ### Smart bulb simulator

-In order to see how grains behave in our system, we'll create a simulator that will send random messages to random smart bulbs.
+To see how grains behave in our system, we'll create a simulator that will send random messages to random smart bulbs.

 We'll do that by creating another hosted service: